Chrysophyt/Region-based-Annotation-Data-of-Fire-Images/README.md

 | Video11                   | fire1.avi         | 5   | 236         |
 | Video12                   | 40m_PanFire_20060824.avi  | 29.97  | 140         |

+## Download VisiFire Dataset
+> python ./Scripts/download_vid2img.py

+This command will download the original videos with parameters in the table above, and extract them into each video folder in the dataset automatically.

 ## Usage Example
 | VisiFire Video (A. E. Çetin, 2014) | Fire Segmentation Video Ground Truth      | Fire Detection Based on Color-Motion (Wahyono et al., 2021) |